cnr-isti-vclab/PyMeshLab/docs/examples/apply_filter_parameters_point.rst

 apply_filter parameters: Point
 ==============================

 This example shows how to pass a point as a parameter to a filter through the :py:meth:`pmeshlab.MeshSet.apply_filter` function.
+Points are represented as ``numpy.array``.

 This script can be executed by running the following command: